danielcayer/F5-Symposium-2022-301a/docs/class8/module04/lab1.rst

   tcpdump -nni server_vlan host 10.1.20.15

-From a Linux terminal window FTP to 10.1.10.100.
-The logon credentials are **root/default.F5demo.com**.
+From a command prompt on your Windows Jumpbox, FTP to 10.1.10.100.
+The logon credentials are **root/default**.
 It may take 15-20 seconds to connect.

 *Q1.
 Do you see traffic destined for the for the FTP server?
 What is the source IP?*

-Imagine a dozen virtual servers using using Auto Map.
+Imagine a dozen virtual servers using Auto Map.
 It would be extremely difficult to watch for particular client traffic from a particular virtual server.
 Not to mention a SNAT IP address can only handle 65535.
 SNAT pools can make management and debugging a little easier and keep port exhaustion at bay.

 Create a SNAT pool and assign it to the FTP server.

-Go to **Address Translation** on the sidebar and select **SNAT Pool List** and create a new SNAT pool named **SNATpool\_249** with **10.1.20.249** as a member.
+Go to **Local Traffic > Address Translation** on the sidebar and select **SNAT Pool List** and create a new SNAT pool named **SNATpool\_249** with **10.1.20.249** as a member.